top of page

-Hidden Cameras: A Growing Crisis in Plain Sight
+Hidden Cameras: A Growing Crisis in the UK

 Consider these recent examples:

-At a Hermosa Beach school dance and music centre, hidden cameras were discovered in bathrooms.
-A former employee was arrested in connection (ABC7).
+• At a Hermosa Beach school dance and music centre, hidden cameras were discovered in bathrooms, leading to the arrest of a former employee (ABC7).

-A caretaker at a Gosforth school was found to have installed covert surveillance in private areas of the school (ChronicleLive).
+• A caretaker at a Gosforth school was caught installing covert surveillance in private areas of the school (ChronicleLive).

 These are not isolated incidents.
-They form part of a wider pattern of technical surveillance abuse that targets ordinary people — staff, students, customers, children — in environments where trust should be assumed.
+They are part of a broader pattern of technical surveillance abuse targeting ordinary people — staff, students, customers, and children — in environments where trust should be assumed.

 How Voyeurs Operate